 Aaron Israels’ primary practice involves representing investors in proceedings to recover their investment losses from stockbrokers, investment advisors, financial planners, and broker-dealers.
 He represents investors in FINRA (Financial Industry Regulatory Authority) Arbitration proceedings in every state, for claims arising from violations of securities laws, “sold away” investments, PONZI schemes, trading and concentration issues, unsuitable investments, fraud in the sale of securities and due diligence failures related to financial products.

 In addition to securities litigation, Aaron represents individuals and businesses in a variety of transactional matters, which include business formations, purchase and sale transactions, restricted stock sales, private securities offerings and licensing matters.
-Most of Aaron’s business clients operate in highly regulated industries, such as alcohol, firearms, private finance, cannabis and industrial hemp.
+Most of Aaron’s business clients operate in highly regulated industries, such as alcohol, firearms, and private finance.